uss-hopper/archive-react-spinup/README.md

 	)
 }
 ```
-3. create a new component called FourOhFour in `/app/src/pages`
+2. create a new component called FourOhFour in `/app/src/pages` with the content below.
-add the content below to the file
 ```
 import React from "react"